Exemption Notice No. 90 — Mineral Ores and Concentrates UN 3077

 📜 Amendment History - Dangerous Goods Safety (Road and Rail Transport of Non-explosives) Regulations 2007

-View full chain →Invalid Date · Grants an exemption from competency evidence requirements for dangerous goods driver's licence renewals expiring before 30 September 2020.
+View full chain →Invalid Date · Grants an exemption for dangerous goods driver's licence holders from providing competency evidence for licence renewal due to covid-19 restrictions.

 Invalid Date · Grants an exemption from specific regulations regarding the display of EIPs on particular IBCs under the Dangerous Goods Safety Act 2004.